Use our Programme Builder to create your own bespoke event schedule

 Maintaining and managing big data platforms and applications to ensure ongoing improvement

-Investing in development to utilizse big data for better business decisions
+Investing in development to utilise big data for better business decisions

 The press often talk about big data as the reserve of companies like Google and Microsoft.
 London Borough of Islington has transformed the way we look at information held about children and families, by joining over 50 datasets from across and beyond the Council into a single place, starting from the birth of a child.
 The solution creates a single ‘golden record’ for every Islington resident using the best available source, bringing together family records for the household and services they are known to.